EvanBalster/tattle_wx/README.md

 * Allow Tattle to act as a child window of the parent application.
 * Language files for localizing the UI
 * GZIP-compressed uploading.
+* Folder attachments.
 * A way to save compiled reports to disk.
-* Possibly some built in "automatic" parameters.
+* Built-in / automatic parameters.
   * System description
   * Report time (local/GMT)